weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Here the summation extends over all ordered n-tuples (sy, ..., S.) such that each si is a nonnegative integer, and 5, +... +5, <m - 1.

-Suppose £ €%® in some neighborhood of a point a € R?, the gradient off is 0 at a, but not all second-order derivatives off are 0 at a.
+Suppose £  \in %® in some neighborhood of a point a  \in  R?, the gradient off is 0 at a, but not all second-order derivatives off are 0 at a.
 Show how one can then determine from the Taylor polynomial off at a (of degree 2) whether f has a local maximum, or a local minimum, or neither, at the point a.